walterhiggins/WMPJS/README.md

 Now the *drop()* function works because we've passed a reference to the object so any changes to the object inside of the function act upon the object.
 This is an important point to remember, if you want to change an object within a function, you must accept the object as a parameter not just the object's property you want to change.

 ### Nested Objects
 Objects in Javascript can contain *any* kind of data.
 Even - as previously mentioned - other objects!
-If you recall the Russian Doll code from recipe 8 when we talked about Recursion.
+If you recall the Russian Doll code from chapter 13 when we talked about Recursion.
 If we were to *model* the data for a Russian Doll, it might look something like this:

     var largeDoll = {
        size: 'large',